matthew-tfs/mjcb.io/content/blog/00022-certificate-authority-windows-server-2019.md

 The Root CA is critical to your PKI and you don't want to risk having the Root CA compromised and having your Private Keys leaked.
 This would effectively invalidate every single Certificate in your organization.

 The best way to protect the Root CA is always to have it be completely unavailable to people on the network.
 It isn't needed in day to day operations, so having it online is not necessary and can put it at unnecessary risk.
 This also means that it is not enough to just have it turned off until needed, it shouldn't be accessible by anyone even when it is temporarily powered on.
-A lot of administrators don't even have a network connection to it and use Virtual Floppy Disks to transfer data between it and other Servers.
+A lot of administrators don't even have a network connection to it and use virtual floppy disks to transfer data between it and other Servers.
 It is cumbersome, but this happens so infrequently that it shouldn't be an issue.
-Some Virtualization platforms allow for Copy/Paste, but that should be disabled for the Root CA in order to minimize the attack surface on it.
+Some virtualization platforms allow for Copy/Paste, but that should be disabled for the Root CA in order to minimize the attack surface on it.

 ## Registered IANA Number ##